The Gastro Consult

 A gastroscope is a long, thin and flexible tube with a small camera at the end; there is a ‘working channel’ to allow biopsies to be taken, if required.
 It is gently passed into your mouth, down your food pipe, into your stomach.

-This is done either with local anaesthetic throat spray alone or combined with sedation to relax you, whichever you feel more comfortable with.
+This is done either with local anaesthetic throat spray alone or combined with conscious sedation to relax you, whichever you feel more comfortable with.
 The examination is done as a day case.

 The reason for performing a flexible sigmoidoscopy includes further investigating bleeding from your back passage, diarrhoea and, or constipation.
 A flexible sigmoidoscopy is a test to examine your rectum, sigmoid and descending colon; the left side of your large bowel.

 A sigmoidoscope is a long, thin, flexible tube with a small camera at the end; there is a ‘working channel’ to allow biopsies and/or polyps (skin tags) to be taken or removed, if required.
-A laxative would need to be administered beforehand (an enema) and can be performed with or without Entonox (laughing gas) and/or sedation or analgesia given through the vein.
+A laxative would need to be administered beforehand (an enema) and can be performed with or without Entonox (laughing gas) and/or conscious sedation or analgesia given through the vein.

 This examination can help diagnose inflammatory bowel disease such as Ulcerative Colitis or Crohn’s Disease.
 The examination is done as a day case.